wavebeem/wavebeem.com/src/resume.md

 - Completed a frontend rewrite from Backbone to React

-- Developed automatic CI+CD pipeline to increase development speed and ease
+- Developed a CI+CD pipeline to increase deployment speed and reliability

 - Lead development on a WebGL map and routing graph application

 - Designed and created a real-time asset visualization SDK for the web

+- Extended and refactored an in-house React component library

 ---